opencobra/artenolis/README.rst

-Automated Reproducibility and |br|
-Testing Environment for Licensed Software
+Automated Reproducibility and Testing Environment for Licensed Software
 ----------------------------------------------------------------------------

 The full documentation is available `here <https://opencobra.github.io/artenolis>`_.